Industry news -

 Photo by Testalize.me on Unsplash

-Medical technology has changed fundamentally in recent years.
-New regulatory frameworks, rapid technological advances in AI and robotics as well as global demographic change have shifted the playing field.
-In this article, we therefore highlight not only the companies with the highest turnover worldwide and in Germany, but also emerging segments, regional dynamics and M&A trends.
-You will receive a comprehensive overview of market volumes, fields of innovation and strategic challenges - ideal for making well-founded investment and personnel decisions.
+Medical technology has undergone fundamental changes in recent years.
+New regulatory frameworks, rapid technological advances in AI and robotics, and global demographic change have permanently altered the playing field.
+In this article, we therefore not only highlight the companies with the highest revenues worldwide and in Germany, but also emerging segments, regional dynamics, and M&A trends.
+You will gain a comprehensive overview of market volumes, areas of innovation, and strategic challenges.
+This overview is ideal for making informed investment and personnel decisions.

 Market development and historical classification